hholmste/TravellerUniverseCreationKit/README.md

 Usage: node server.js

 Future:
- - Save-button should _download_ the json for the current subsystem
+ - Save-button should _download_ the json for the current subsystem (or make available a download link)
  - The should be a load-button that let's users _upload_ json.
 There must necessarily be a lot of validation so we can give sensible error-messages when it predicably fails.
+ - Define some totally enterprisy interface and build a test-suite :)